kpalmvik/infrastructure-supply-chain-seed/README.md

 Note that it is also possible to set the same environment variables using other methods, although the `.env` is probably the easiest.

 1. Clone the git repository
+2. Copy `.env.example` to `.env` and insert the correct values
-2. Install the npm dependencies from inside the project directory:
+3. Install the npm dependencies from inside the project directory:
     ```console
     $ npm i
     $ npm i --prefix client
     ```
-3. Start the server and client at the same time:
+4. Start the server and client at the same time:
     ```console
     $ npm start
     ```
-4. The web application, running on `http://localhost:3000`, will automatically open in a web browser.
+5. The web application, running on `http://localhost:3000`, will automatically open in a web browser.

 Both the server and the client are automatically updated whenever the source files are changed.